 HOTEL—Arthur Hailey’s third book, a 1965 bestseller, set the style for the seven that followed, a group including “Airport” that would amass over two hundred million sales.
-This 1967 movie, though successful, is not as well remembered and was not close to the box office titan Airport would become three years later, but it’s superior to that cheesy (if entertaining) planeload.
+This 1967 movie, though successful, is not as well remembered and was not close to the box office titan that Airport would become three years later, but it’s superior to that cheesy (if entertaining) planeload.
 It doesn’t have quite the power-muscle cast of the later opus and it’s more about skills than thrills, with director Richard Quine keeping his camera deftly gliding through the smart verbal jousting of his array of seasoned pros.

 A legendary New Orleans hotel is on the down slope, with financial sharks circling for the kill.
-The manager (Rod Taylor) stays busy either putting out problem fires lit by his guests or lighting them under his mixed-loyalty staff.
-Jovial room burglar Karl Malden circulates around a scandal-avoiding Duke & Duchess (Michael Rennie and Merle Oberon), a sneaky house detective (Richard Conte) and a preening marketeer/vulture with his sultry French mistress (Kevin McCarthy and Catherine Spaak).
+The manager (Rod Taylor) stays busy either putting out problem fires lit by his guests or by lighting them under his mixed-loyalty staff.
+Jovial room-burglar Karl Malden circulates around a scandal-avoiding Duke & Duchess (Michael Rennie and Merle Oberon), a sneaky house detective (Richard Conte) and a preening marketeer/vulture with his sultry French mistress (Kevin McCarthy and Catherine Spaak).
 Old fogey owner Melvyn Douglas fights change (like integration) but lets the trusted Taylor handle the reins.
-Everyone is good, and it’s fun just to soak in the art direction visuals and busyness of a grand old lodging, with an elegantly jazzy soundtrack backup from Johnny Keating.
+Everyone is good, and it’s fun just to soak in the art direction visuals and the busyness of a grand old lodging, with an elegantly jazzy soundtrack backup from Johnny Keating.

 The $3,651,000 budget has it looking plush under Charles Lang’s cinematography, while Wendell Mayes screenplay handles Hailey’s crisscrossing subplots and stack of interesting characters in smart manner, including weaving in a timely Civil Rights argument.*